RyanCookies/AI4EO_Final_Project_Landslide_Scars_Detection/README.md

 # Detection of Earthquake-Induced Landslides Using Unsupervised Learning
 This project applies unsupervised learning methods (K-means and GMM) on Sentinel-2 imagery to detect earthquake-induced landslide scars.
+The following infographic illustrates the workflow of this project.

 <div align="center">
   <figure>